saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

 This exercise should take approximately **30** minutes to complete. <!-- update with estimated duration -->

+**Note:** Learners are expected to complete this lab on their own environments.

 ##  Task 1: Create Azure OpenAI resource

 First, you need to ...